maz-kar/CrypticGecko/README.md

 ## Frameworks
 SwiftUI - Combine - CoreData - XCTest

+## Architecture
+MVVM

 ## Instructions
 1. Customised color themes and app icon were added to the Assets of the project.
+2. A reusable button was created to be used for the header of the home screen.
+3. MVVM files of "Home" screen were added to the project.

 ## TODO
-1. Reusable buttons will be added to the project.
+1. Add actions to the header buttons.